MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/appv-customize-virtual-application-extensions-with-the-management-console.md

 ms.prod: w10
 ms.date: 07/10/2018
 ---
-# How to Customize Virtual Applications Extensions for a Specific AD Group by Using the Management Console
+# How to customize virtual applications extensions for a specific AD group by using the Management Console

 >Applies to: Windows 10, version 1607